tatsumoto-ren/tatsumoto-ren.github.io/blog/active-immersion.md

 After learning your first 1,000 words from a pre-made Anki deck, you won't need to restrict yourself so much, as *frontloading* vocabulary in the beginning greatly improves comprehension.

+We recommend starting with slice-of-life anime and gradually moving on to media with more complex language as your comprehension improves.
+However,
+there are some additional strategies you can employ in the beginning to make understanding the content easier:

+* Read a summary of the anime in a language you know before watching it.
+* Read a Wikipedia article about the anime in a language you know prior to watching it.
+* If the anime is adapted from a manga, read the manga in a language you know before watching the anime version.

+These activities help make the anime easier to follow and comprehend.
+Because you are doing them in a known language, they shouldn't take too much time away from your immersion.
+For example,
+reading a manga chapter that corresponds to the anime episode you are about to watch will only take a couple minutes.
+In return,
+you significantly enhance the quality of your immersion.

+We don't recommend watching translated anime and then watching the same anime raw though.
+The reason is that anime has some duration built into it.
+It is hard to skip or speed up without losing information, and it will waste a lot of your immersion time.
+Additionally,
+watching the same exact thing twice makes the second time more boring.

 ## Types of active immersion